 You can read more about types of recording in this article

-Also in the concluding part of the problem-solving adventure children will need to be supported to compare different strategies that were used to solve the problem in order to consider the efficiency of the method and the elegance of the solution.
+As children reflect on the problem-solving adventure, they will need to be supported to compare different strategies that were used to solve the problem in order to consider the efficiency of the method and the elegance of the solution.
 This will enable them to see how they might refine their own methods or adopt a different one next time they encounter a similar problem.

 The skills needed for a problem-solving task